Last Updated on April 24, 2023 by Dave Schoenbeck

 Every December, the media reminds us of everything that happened in the past year.
 While some might find it fun to reminisce, I prefer to focus on the future, not the past.
-When you look at your year in review near the end of Q4, it’s essential to use what you’ve experienced to make a plan for the coming year.
+When you look at your year in review near the end of Q4, you must use what you’ve experienced to make a plan for the coming year.
 A solid new year reflection can help you accomplish that.

 How to Plan for a New Year

-Setting goals with intention is crucial for any business, and a thorough new year reflection is necessary to make sure you’ve learned the proper lessons from the previous year.
+Setting goals with intention is crucial for any business, and a thorough new year’s reflection is necessary to ensure you’ve learned the proper lessons from the previous year.
 Don’t move ahead with the goals you want to make before evaluating which plans you need to make.

-The new year reflection should be exciting.
-It’s a chance to celebrate your accomplishments as well as recognize your opportunities to improve.
+The new year’s reflection should be exciting.
+It’s a chance to celebrate your accomplishments and recognize your opportunities to improve.
 The key is to make sure you’re asking the right questions.

 - What worked well in this past year?